-He had re-established his relationship with Ximene and he no longer felt like an outsider.
+He had not re-established his relationship with Ximene but amongst the Guards he no longer felt like an outsider .

 The next month passed quickly as there was so much to do.
 John was thrust back into the role of Ximene’s Ambassador.
 Estevan excluded John from Ximene’s care other than bedside visits of limited duration.

 ‘She desperately needs rest, both physical and emotional.
 Some people never recover from an experience like this’